DougRzz/CV/docs/index.md

 - Sole FE engineer at CAUK; project‑managed and reviewed FE work from Changan HQ for two engine upgrade programmes.
 - Ran FEA and multibody dynamics simulations; automated workflows and data processing in Python.
-- Travelled to Chongqing, China, to deliver project planning support and structural simulation training.

 <div>
          <span > <br></span>